By Candlelight

 By Candlelight is a 1933 American pre-Code comedy film directed by James Whale.
 The film is based on the Austrian play Candle Light by Siegfried Geyer and Karl Farkas, which was adapted to the English-speaking stage by P. G. Wodehouse.
 The film stars Elissa Landi, Paul Lukas, Nils Asther, and Dorothy Revier.
 A musical version adapted by Rowland Leigh, Cole Porter, Robert Katscher and Edwin Gilbert premiered in 1938 under the title You Never Know, but was a critical and box office flop that closed after only 78 performances.

 Plot

-During a European train journey, a nobleman's butler Josef (Paul Lukas) is mistaken for his employer, Prince Alfred von Romer (Nils Asther), by a beautiful woman, Marie (Elissa Landi), and he does nothing to disillusion her.
+During a European train journey, a nobleman's butler Josef is mistaken for his employer, Prince Alfred von Romer, by a beautiful woman, Marie, and he does nothing to disillusion her.
 In due course, the Prince himself arrives and, not wanting to ruin Josef's romance, poses as his servant.